The ultimate locals guide to the Raymond Island Koala walk

 Are there other places on the Gippsland Lakes to see?

-The Gippsland Lakes are one of the premier destinations in Victoria to visit although they have gone largely undiscovered by even Victorian for many years.
-If you are staying in Lakes Entrance Raymond Island is a great afternoon activity.
+The Gippsland Lakes are one of Victoria’s premier destinations, although they have gone largely undiscovered by even Victorian for many years.
+If you stay in Lakes Entrance, Raymond Island is a great afternoon activity.

 Places to see around Raymond Island:

-*If you are travelling through Johnsonville from Bairnsdale you will see a sign for the orchard just past the 60k sign as you enter the town.
-If you have time pop in for some amazing locally-grown stone fruits.
-The Farm is only open during the summer months and has limited opening hours.
+*If you are travelling through Johnsonville from Bairnsdale, you will see a sign for the orchard just past the 60k sign as you enter the town.
+If you have time, pop in for some amazing locally-grown stone fruits.
+The Farm is only open during summer and has limited opening hours.

 Koala facts

-• Koalas have tough skin on their feet along with long sharp claws to provide grip, when climbing.
+- Koalas have tough skin on their feet and long, sharp claws to provide grip when climbing.

 Explore more of Victoria Australia